KannanThuvakaran/AiCore-Multinational-Retail-Data-Centralisation/README.md

 ### Creating a Star Schema Sales Database

-1. In pg4admin or using SQLTools in VSCode, connect to the PostgreSQL database to view the sales data.
+1. In PGAdmin 4 or using SQLTools in VSCode, connect to the PostgreSQL database to view the sales data.
 Run all the files in the `milestone_3_star_schema_sales_database/modify_table_data_types` directory to ensure all the tables in PostgreSQL are of the correct data types.
 2. Run the primary keys and foreign key files in `milestone_3_star_schema_sales_database/primary_foreign_keys`to create primary and foreign keys to complete the star-based schema.

 ### Queries and Metrics